 First, you'll create an App Registration to organize permissions and get your Tenant ID.

-• In the left menu, go to Identity > Applications > App registrations.
+- In the left menu, go to Entra ID > App registrations.

-3. Record Tenant ID: On the app's Overview page, copy the Directory (tenant) ID.
+Record Tenant ID: On the app's Overview page (you might need to look under All applications), copy the Directory (tenant) ID and Application (client) ID.
 You will need this later.

 Part 2: Configure Netskope One SD-WAN